SONGS AND ALBUMS FROM THE 80S

 The final album of the 80s, Cross That Line, was not commercially successful, stalling at #64 (#59 in the U.S.) and producing no hit singles.

-I bought this single on 12" from Woolworth's, although I managed to break it within a week and had use sticky tape on the B-side to hold it together - I haven't heard the B-side since then!
+I bought the single for Like To Get To Know You Well on 12" from Woolworths, although I managed to break it within a week and had use sticky tape on the B-side to hold it together - I haven't heard the B-side since then!